 Frequestly Asked Questions

-There are a number of transactions the Registry Of Motor Vehicles allows you to do online now.
+There are several transactions the Registry of Motor Vehicles allows you to do online now.
 Including scheduling a time for your registry transactions like getting a permit.
 We at Nichols Driving School strive for convenience with our clients.
-If you are to busy in this hectic world we live in, no problem we will do it for you!
+If you are too busy in this hectic world we live in, no problem, we will do it for you!
 We book all road tests and apply for all paperwork that is needed to show you have completed a certified Drivers Education course.
-So sit back relax and let us take you on your road to success.
+So, sit back, relax, and let us take you on your road to success.

 Eighteen (18) hours of instruction in a driving training motor vehicle including a minimum of twelve (12) hours of actual behind-the-wheel instruction and six (6) hours of observation while another student is taking behind-the-wheel instruction.